 - Europe: Martin Stewart, Head of UK Banks & Mutuals, Financial Services Authority, United Kingdom; Wiktor Kamiński, Vice President, National Association of Co-operative Savings & Credit Unions, Poland

-- Latin America/Caribbean: Rodrigo Sánchez Arriola Luna.
-General Director of Supervison of Savings and Loan Cooperatives, National Banking and Securities Commission of Mexico
+- Latin America/Caribbean: Rodrigo Sánchez Arriola Luna, General Director of Supervison of Savings and Loan Cooperatives, National Banking and Securities Commission of Mexico; Marie Laurence Boyer, Director of Credit Union Division, Bank of the Republic of Haiti

 - North America: Andy Poprawa, CEO, Deposit Insurance Corporation of Ontario, Canada; John Kutchey, Deputy Executive, Director, National Credit Union Administration, USA; Mary Martha Fortney, President and CEO, National Association of State Credit Union Supervisors, USA